-Dr Hei Ming Lai was a neuroscientist-psychiatrist, and an adjunct clinical assistant professor in the Department of Psychiatry, CUHK.
-He has spent the last decade developing and perfecting three-dimensional neuronal mapping methods across whole brains, established the first psychiatry laboratory in Hong Kong, and is now leading a multidisciplinary team in the development of novel biotechnologies that benefit fields beyond psychiatry.
+Dr Hei Ming Lai is a clinician neuroscientist, and the assistant professor (by courtesy) in the Department of Psychiatry, CUHK.
+He has spent the last decade developing and perfecting three-dimensional neuronal mapping methods across whole brains, established the first neuropathology laboratory in the Department of Psychiatry, and is now leading a multidisciplinary team in the development of novel biotechnologies that benefit fields beyond psychiatry.